Velcro dogs: 10 breeds of lovable dog most likely to stick to their owners like glue

-A huge number of us decided to add dogs to our families over the last few years – according to Kennel Club figures dog ownership has soared to record levels, with around one-in-three households now including at least one four-legged friend of the canine variety.
+A huge number of us decided to add dogs to our families over the last few years – according to Kennel Club figures dog ownership has soared to record levels, with around one-in-three households now including at least one four-legged friend.

 There are a whopping 221 different breeds of pedigree dog to choose from, alongside numerous crossbreeds, so there’s plenty of thinking to do before you select your family’s latest addition.